 In 2006, Tamra received her Bachelor’s Degree in Science from St. Gregory’s University in Shawnee, Oklahoma.
 In 2010, she received her Doctorate in Physical Therapy from Langston University.

-Finally, in 2013, she opened Van Buren Physical Therapy, where she embarked on her dream of offering high quality care to her friends & neighbors in the River Valley.
+Finally, in 2013, she opened Van Buren Physical Therapy, where she embarked on her dream of offering high-quality care to the community and surrounding areas.
 She currently resides in Van Buren with her husband, J.B. and her 2 sons, Jalen & Jarren.

-Hunter is a 2016 graduate of the Physical Therapy Assistant Program at Carl Albert State College, where he also earned in Associate's Degree in Applied Science.
+Hunter is a 2016 graduate of the Physical Therapist Assistant Program at Carl Albert State College, where he also earned an Associate's Degree in Applied Science.

 Manual therapy is concerned with normalizing arthrokinematics, or specific motions that take place between joint surfaces that allow for normal joint mobility.
 PTs seek the answers to questions such as: Why can’t this patient bend his/her knee?
 What specific joint movements or soft tissue restrictions are present?